Scalar curvature and Dirac operator for some singular spaces: Examples of scalar curvature measure

 \subsection{Gluing}

 Let $M_1$ and $M_2$ be Riemannian manifolds with boundary.
 Let $H_1$ and $H_2$ denote the mean curvatures of $\partial M_1$ and $\partial M_2$, respectively, as computed using the inward pointing normals.
-Our convention is that the boundary of the unit ball in $\R^n$ is $n-1$.
+Our convention is that the mean curvature of the boundary of the unit ball in $\R^n$ is $n-1$.

 Let $\phi : \partial M_1 \rightarrow \partial M_2$ be an isometric diffeomorphism.
 Using the local product structure near $\partial M_1$ (resp. $\partial M_2$) coming from the normal exponential map, the result $M = M_1 \cup_\phi M_2$ of gluing $M_1$ to $M_2$ acquires a product structure.
 It also acquires a $C^0$-Riemannian metric.
 Let $X \subset M$ denote the gluing locus.